The New "Stranger Things" Season 3 Teaser Is Here

 Executive producer Shawn Levy previously hinted that the relationship between Billy and Mrs. Wheeler could grow.

-"That scene where she was in the bath and then he ate the cookie in her kitchen, I don’t know if it was a fan favorite, but it was a producers’ favorite," Levy told TV Guide.
+"That scene where she was in the bath and then he ate the cookie in her kitchen, I don’t know if it was a fan favourite, but it was a producers’ favourite," Levy told TV Guide.
 "The Duffers and I love that scene, and so I’m just going to say that the Billy and Mrs. Wheeler dynamic is not yet done.”

 Advertisement